Jahangir-Alam-Hridoy/DevLogCat/README.md

 ```
 ### Logging

-This project uses a custom `Log` (`com.jahangir.devlogcat.Log`) instead of Android's default `android.util.Log` for better debugging, centralized control, and DevLogCat support.
+This library uses a **custom `Log`** (`com.jahangir.devlogcat.Log`) instead of Android's default `android.util.Log` for:

+- Centralized log handling
+- DevLogCat viewer support
+- Consistent formatted output

+### ⚠️ Note for Play Store

+If you plan to publish your app on **Google Play**, be aware that **DevLogCat is meant for development only**.

+Before building for release:

+- Remove or comment out the `com.jahangir.devlogcat.Log` imports.
+- Use Android's default `android.util.Log` instead.
+- Make sure all dependencies related to DevLogCat are removed or disabled.

+This ensures your app complies with Play Store policies and avoids unnecessary development-only code in production.